 This paper is organized as follows.
 In Sec.
-2, we discuss the basics concepts of stability and bifurcation, along with some simple illustrative examples and their key pertinent features.
+2, we discuss the basic concepts of stability and bifurcation, along with some simple illustrative examples and their key pertinent features.
 In Sec.
-3, we present onedimensional (1D) nonlinear electroelasticity in continuum media.
+3, we present one-dimensional (1D) nonlinear electroelasticity in continuum media.
 This section will be a useful starting point for those who wish to decouple the conceptual understanding of electrostatics of deformable media from the tensorial machinery necessary for three-dimensional (3D) continuum mechanics.
-In addition, the boundary-value problem and its incremental formulation are presented for the bifurcation analysis of the electromechanical behaviour of soft materials.
+In addition, the boundary-value problem and its incremental formulation are presented for the bifurcation analysis of the electromechanical behavior of soft materials.
 In Sec.
-4, we present the 3D theory of electroelasticity and formulate both the boundary-value problem and its incremental formulation.
-We ise pull-in stability and electro-wrinkling as examples to illustrate the incremental method in electroelasticity.
+4, we present the 3D theory of electro-elasticity and formulate both the boundary-value problem and its incremental formulation.
+We take pull-in stability and electrowrinkling as examples to illustrate the incremental method in electro-elasticity.
 In Sec.
-5, we present the stability and bifurcation analysis of pull-in instability of soft dielectrics by using the energy formulation presented by Zhao and Suo [38].
+5, we present the stability and bifurcation analysis of pull-in instability of soft dielectrics by using the energy formulation presented by Zhao and Suo [49].
 We use these examples to highlight the difference between stability and bifurcation.
 In Sec.
-6, we use an alternative energy formulation to study pull-in instability of a dielectric film and a disc.
-The literature is rife with "different" formulations of electroelasticity.
+6, we use an alternative energy formulation to study pull-in instability of a dielectric film and a disk.
+The literature is rife with "different" formulations of electro-elasticity.
 While equivalent in some sense, these theories can often appear to be quite different depending on the independent variable used or the variational principle invoked.
-Liu [62, 63] recently provided a detailed overview of the various approaches to formulate electro-magneto-elasticity and taking a cue from him, we have highlighted this aspect as well by presenting illustrative examples that use different formulations.
+Liu [81,82] recently provided a detailed overview of the various approaches to formulate electromagneto-elasticity and taking a cue from him, we have highlighted this aspect as well by presenting illustrative examples that use different formulations.
 In Sec.
 7, we follow the energy formulation by Liu and present a study of electromechanical cavitation and the snap-through instability of a hollow sphere in a dielectric elastomer.
 In Sec.
-8, we briefly introduce the "Lyapunov-Schmidt-Koiter" (LSK) approach for the initial post-bifurcation analysis.
+8, we briefly introduce the "Lyapunov-Schmidt-Koiter" (LSK) approach for the initial postbifurcation analysis.
 We finally conclude in Sec.
 9 by highlighting topics not covered, or inadequately covered, in the tutorial, which the reader may consider for further study.